shockingsrose/type-challenges-answer/README.md

 #### Distributive Conditional Types 分布式条件

-When conditional types act on a generic type, they become distributive when given a union type.
+When conditional types act on a generic type, they become distributive when given a union type(the union type should be on the left of extends key)

 ```ts
 type ToArray<Type> = Type extends any ?
 Type[] : never;